synacktiv/bbs/README.md

 - `proxies`: string list, optional, defaults to empty list

 The `proxies` key of a `chain` must contain an array of proxy names declared as keys in the `proxies` section.
+As mentionned in the previous paragraph, for each proxy declared in `proxies` section, an implicit chain (see next paragraph) is created with the same name.
+It has defaults parameters and is composed of the single associated proxy.